Assistant Professor & Colloquium Director

 Ph.D.
 Geography, York University, 2014

 Geographies of race and indigeneity, colonialism and racialization, environmental justice, political ecology, legal geographies, labor geographies

--The multi-scalar and multi-jurisdictional governance of hydrocarbon development in North America
+-The governance of hydrocarbon infrastructure development in North America

--Indigenous peoples and oil pipeline projects in Northwestern Canada
+-Indigenous relations to pipeline projects in Northwestern Canada

 -Settler colonialism and the city in the Northern Plains